Curtis Mead

-Curtis James Mead (born October 26, 2000) is an Australian professional baseball infielder for the Chicago White Sox of Major League Baseball (MLB).
-He has previously played in MLB for the Tampa Bay Rays.
+Curtis James Mead (born 26 October 2000) is an Australian professional baseball infielder for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, Chicago White Sox, and Washington Nationals.
+He made his MLB debut in 2023.

 Amateur career

 Mead was born and grew up in Adelaide, South Australia, Australia and attended Immanuel College, Adelaide.
 He began his professional baseball career at 16 with the Adelaide Giants of the Australian Baseball League, whom his father Tim had previously played for.
+Mead said in an interview that his father in turn learned baseball from his father (Mead's grandfather), who had learned the game from Americans in World War II.
 Mead also played Australian rules football for the Woodville-West Torrens Football Club under-16 team until the club required him to choose between the two sports.

 Professional career

 Philadelphia Phillies

-Mead was signed by the Philadelphia Phillies on May 4, 2018.
+Mead was signed by the Philadelphia Phillies on 4 May 2018.
 After signing, he was assigned to the rookie-level Gulf Coast League Phillies.
-Mead returned to the GCL Phillies in 2019 and batted .285 with four home runs and 19 RBI.
+Mead returned to the GCL Phillies in 2019 and recorded a .285 batting average with four home runs and 19 runs batted in (RBIs).
 After each season, Mead continued to play for the Adelaide Giants in the winter.